composerPigeon/DocumentDatabase/README.md

 ## User tips
 - keywords for commands are written here in uppercase, but in fact the command processing is case independent
-- text is case sensitive when it is saved as a document, but is again case independent when the text processing for text indexing is happening
+- text is case sensitive when it is saved as a document, but is again case independent when the text processing for text indexing is happenin
+- Project contains folder 'ExampleData', which contains folder 'anim' (animals), which can be loaded to your database using load command from the list below as a collection.
+    - it's recommended to input to load command the absolute path of directory

 ### Commands
 - `LIST`